 On January 19, 2010, the Board approved the payment of an annual retainer fee of \$15,000 to each member of the Board of Directors.
-The retainer is payable quarterly.

 Directors are also eligible to participate in the Plan and are awarded stock options under the Plan from time to time as compensation for their services as directors.
 For further details concerning the terms of the Plan, please see the section of this Circular above entitled "Stock Option Plan".